alex9446/kernel_purgator/README.md

 # Kernel Purgator

 ## Short description
-This tiny script paste into clipboard the right command to purge old kernels
+This tiny script paste into the clipboard commands to purge old kernels.

 ## Installation
-Install pyperclip dependency:
+pyperclip is required to paste commands into the clipboard
 ```
 pip install -r requirements.txt
 ```